LinasKo/CarND-Kidnapped-Vehicle-Project/README.md

 ## My Goals
 While it would be fairly easy to implement Particle Filters just to make it run and pass, I aim to invest a bit more, to achieve the following:
-* Finally make a portfolio entry that showcases my C++ skills.
-While I have many projects in Python, my [Portfolio Website](https://linasko.github.io/portfolio/) is still missing one in C++.
+* Add another portfolio entry that showcases my C++ skills.
+While I have many projects in Python, my [Portfolio Website](https://linasko.github.io/portfolio/) so far only has one project made with C++.
 * Practice using the standard C++ algorithms library.
 In the past I have worked with functional programming in Python and Haskell, but do not have provable experience of it in C++.
 More importantly, I currently have doubts on how useful / readable it is and need to get my hands dirty to decide.
 * (Optionally) recode my implementation in Eigen.
 I absolutely love vectorization in Python, but do not have much experience of it in C++.